Mississippi foster and adoption guidelines

 Minimum requirements include:

-- Participate in at least 15 hours of pre-service training for a child with special needs
+- Participate in at least 15 hours of pre-service training.

 View a list of Mississippi Licensed Child Placing Agencies.

 Parent Support Groups are a network of foster and adoptive parents lead by Partners in Permanency’s post adoption program.
 Information about a support group in your area can be located by calling 800-748-3005 and asking for Dorothy.